nkkollaw/reserved-subdomains/README.md

 # Subdomains
-List of subdomains that could be candidates for reservation in a multitenant app
+List of subdomains that could be candidates for reservation in a multitenant app.

+Pull requests welcome.